Email: 65 virus cases, with 1 cluster, in WHO Geneva staff

 “As per standard protocols, these colleagues are receiving the necessary medical attention and are recovering at home,” the email Friday said.
 “These last five cases bring the total reported number of affected members of the Geneva based workforce to 65 since the beginning of the pandemic.”

-Thomas’ email did not specify who was infected, but a WHO staffer with direct knowledge of the situation who spoke on condition of anonymity because she was not authorized to speak to the press said the cluster included a member of the WHO director-general’s leadership team who is also an infection control specialist.
+The email did not specify who was infected, but a WHO staffer with direct knowledge of the situation who spoke on condition of anonymity because she was not authorized to speak to the press said the cluster included a member of the WHO director-general’s leadership team who is also an infection control specialist.

+Thomas’ email was sent after other WHO officials raised concerns that people who had been in contact with the cluster were still working in the Geneva building and potentially exposing others to COVID-19, the staffer said.

 The senior manager reportedly held several in-person meetings at WHO in early November before testing positive last week.
 The person, contacted by the AP, referred all comments to the WHO media office.

+WHO has faced repeated criticism of its handling of the pandemic.
+U.S. President Donald Trump accused the U.N. agency of “colluding” with China to hide the extent of the initial outbreak.
+In June, the AP found WHO publicly lauded China for its speed and transparency, even though private meetings showed WHO officials frustrated that the country sat on releasing critical outbreak information.

-According to the email, 49 of the overall cases had occurred in the last eight weeks, “thus very much in line with the situation being reported in Geneva and the surrounding areas.”
+According to Thomas’ email, 49 of the overall cases had occurred in the last eight weeks, “thus very much in line with the situation being reported in Geneva and the surrounding areas.”
 He added that “a higher number of cases among those who telework might have gone unreported.”

 Enhanced measures to “reduce our risk profile” were being considered, the email said.